OpenPrinting/openprinting.github.io/_posts/2022-03-18-OpenPrinting News - March 2022.md

 Forth, build your Snap as you are used to, test it, and upload it into the Snap Store using your habitual method.
 If a user installs it, the CUPS Snap gets auto-installed and the `cups` interface auto-connected and printing out of the Snap "just works".

 DO NOT plug both `cups` and `cups-control` in the same Snap.
-This can mess up things, especially as CUPS' Snap mediation works "per-Snap" not "per-application-in-the-Snap", meaning that if one ioff the apps in the Snap plugs `cups-control` CUPS assumes the whole Snap plugging `cups-control` and allows all apps in the Snap to do administrative operations.
+This can mess up things, especially as CUPS' Snap mediation works "per-Snap" not "per-application-in-the-Snap", meaning that if one of the apps in the Snap plugs `cups-control` CUPS assumes the whole Snap plugging `cups-control` and allows all apps in the Snap to do administrative operations.

 See a [complete example here](https://github.com/snapcore/test-snapd-cups-consumer).